jrequizo/tsaga/README.md

 - [ ] Context support e.g. passing ongoing database transaction
 - [ ] First-class support for zod@v4
 - [ ] Managed state for result collection and aggregation e.g. run a query at the completion of a set of Sagas
+- [ ] Support for cancellation of Sagas